hesham-salem/cpp-cheatsheet/README.md

 int a[]={0,1,2};            // Initialized array (or a[3]={0,1,2}; )
 int a[2][2]={{1,2},{4,5}};  // Array of array of ints char s[]="hello";           // String (6 elements including '\0')
-std::string s = "Hello"     // Creates string object with value "Hello" std::string s = R"(Hello
+std::string s = R"(Hello
-World)";                    // Creates string object with value "Hello\nWorld" int* p;                     // p is a pointer to (address of) int char* s="hello";            // s points to unnamed array containing "hello" void* p=nullptr;            // Address of untyped memory (nullptr is 0) int& r=x;                   // r is a reference to (alias of) int x
+World)";                    // Creates string object with value "Hello\nWorld" char* s="hello";            // s points to unnamed array containing "hello" void* p=nullptr;            // Address of untyped memory (nullptr is 0) int& r=x;                   // r is a reference to (alias of) int x